kelledge/react-docker-example/README.md

 Example project using docker for development and deployment.

 ## Usage
-Run the following command to get started:
+Run the following commands to get started:
 ```
 make help
 ```
+This will display information on how to use this project.